jaideeepballani/avm-real-estate-model/README.md

      ```bash
      python base_models.py
      ```
    - This script trains models (Random Forest and XGBoost) for both datasets using GridSearchCV and saves the best models.
+Currently, SVR is not being used but the code is available and commented out.

 3. Meta Learner
    - This AVM utilises a Meta Learner to combine the predictions of our base models(Random Forest, XGBoost, SVR etc) to improve the performance.

 3. Evaluate Models:
-   - Evaluation metrics include RMSE, MAE, R², and confusion matrix.
+   - Evaluation metrics include RMSE, MAE, R².
+These are being calculated in `evaluation.py`
    - Feature importance plots and ALE plots are generated for interpretability in separate Jupyter notebooks.

 4. Saved Models: